-Here is a summary of some the classes we have run at the Neon Saw workshop recently (in no particular order):
+Here is a summary of some the woodwork and furniture making classes we have run at the Neon Saw workshop recently (in no particular order):

 A popular woodworking day course aimed at the absolute beginner.
 Seemingly a tall order for a single day, it’s an achievable woodwork project which has delighted all who have participated.
 We look at the carpentry tools and materials necessary to make a small wooden box, and consider our cutting options and fixing techniques to pull the job off in quick smart time.